DenPrislipskyi/short-link-api/ReadME.md

 ### Prerequisites

 - Docker and Docker Compose installed
-- A `.env` file in the root directory, you can create it by copying the provided `dist.env` or run the command:
+- A `.env` file in the root directory.
+You can create it by copying the provided `dist.env` file or by running the command:

 ```bash
     cp dist.env .env